-The grade level expectations above should be integrated into your planning.
-You may want to teach word study/vocabulary through mini-lessons to the whole class, small groups, and/or individuals during reading workshop time or provide exposure through shared reading or interactive read aloud experiences outside of reading workshop.
-Additionally, students should have the opportunity to practice using the words in writing during writing workshop time.
-In addition to the grade level expectations above, students may need additional word study support based upon their individual progress.
+The grade level language standards above should be integrated into your planning.
+You may want to teach grammar mini-lessons to the whole class, small groups, and/or individuals.
+In addition to the grade level expectations above, students may need additional grammar instruction based upon their individual progress.
 Please utilize student work to determine what a student knows and is able to do and what a student might need next.